 - whilst Anthony may prepare the text for documents such as letters, witness statements and applications to the court, such documents are sent by the client

-If you are seeking to instruct on a public access basis, a good first step is to set out the help that you think that you need on the Contact form, giving any dates of any forthcoming court or tribunal hearings or dates of limitation.
+If you are seeking to instruct on a public access basis, a good first step is to get in touch, giving any dates of any forthcoming court or tribunal hearings or dates of limitation.
 Any relevant documents can be supplied in discussion with Anthony’s clerks in digital form or by hard copy.

 Anthony will consider what you have sent and will come back to you.
 Whilst most contact can be handled by email or phone, it may be that he will suggest a face-to-face meeting to discuss the matter further: no fee will be payable and no work will be undertaken until the fee is agreed and you have returned a signed client care letter.
 Fees can be agreed as a fixed fee or as an hourly rate.
 Meetings can take place where convenient to both parties.